Dugan endured jokes about his frugality, his age and his beloved football teams in front of a full house at the Farmington Civic Center.

 He's also a decorated World War II veteran who was wounded in action in the Philippines, for which he received a Bronze Star and Purple Heart.

-Mayor Tommy Roberts recalled his years working for Dugan as
+Mayor Tommy Roberts recalled his years

 Dugan at one point began driving a Cadillac El Dorado to work, a vehicle that seemed out of character with his pickup personality.
 Dugan also is known by his friends as an avid Denver Broncos and Oklahoma Sooners fan.